The Mekong Delta

-Unlike much of Vietnam, the Mekong Delta provides pleasant touring year-round, although very hot during the summer months.
+Unlike much of Vietnam, the Mekong Delta provides pleasant touring year-round, although very hot during April and the summer months.
 Rain is far less than the northern areas, and even during the monsoon season (August and September), welcome showers typically arrive in the afternoon for only a brief period.

 Why choose Indochina Travel?
 We take you to places, organize experiences, and introduce you to local people that no one else does.
 Whether celebrating an anniversary or planning a family trip, our journeys offer unforgettable experiences in Vietnam, the Land of Nine Dragons.